-The Snooping Project Interface (SnooPI) allows PIs to follow the status of their ALMA observing projects after the project is accepted and scheduled for observing.
-SnooPI allows the PIs to search for their active projects and get an overview of the SBs that have been observed, those in the queue, those that are under processing, etc.
+The Snooping Project Interface (SnooPI) allows PIs to follow the status of their ALMA observing projects.
+It allows the PIs to search for their active projects and get an overview of the SBs that have been observed, those in the queue, those that are under processing, etc.